fredericGette/Lumia520/content/power/pulse_generator/README.md

 ## The monostable multivibrator

-In my opinion, the most difficult part of the circuit to understand.
+In my opinion, this is the most difficult part of the circuit to understand.
-The monostable multivibrator is in charge to transform a previously generated positive spike into a square pulse of several hundred milliseconds.
+The monostable multivibrator is responsible for transforming a previously generated positive spike into a square pulse of several hundred milliseconds.

 - Two inverted Schmitt triggers
 - One resistor